November is National COPD Awareness Month, and a great opportunity to help educate your patients about COPD.

-Unifying the fight against the disease, last year the NHLBI implemented the first-ever COPD National Action Plan, a blueprint for a multi-faceted, collaborative fight against the disease.
+Unifying the fight against the disease, in 2017, the NHLBI implemented the first-ever COPD National Action Plan, a blueprint for a multi-faceted, collaborative fight against the disease.
 Developed at the request of the United States Congress with input from the broad COPD community, it provides a comprehensive framework for action by those affected by the disease and those who care about reducing its burden.
 To increase awareness of the Plan amongst respiratory therapists and encourage its implementation, the AARC produced a webcast for those who care for persons with COPD.

 Valuable AARC COPD Resources and Tips

-- Pulmonary Disease Educator Course –learn about the pulmonary disease management information health care providers need to improve long-term pulmonary disease care and improve patient quality of life.
+- Pulmonary Disease Educator Course – learn about the pulmonary disease management information health care providers need to improve long-term pulmonary disease care and improve patient quality of life.

 - Alpha-1 Course – review everything from pathobiology to optimal management to emerging therapies for the leading genetic cause of COPD.